AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

   The solution may use third party libraries but must be supplied.
 - Submissions are due three (3) days from receipt of this exercise.

+## Criteria

+The solution will be examined from these perspectives:

+- good design
+- readability
+- maintenance
+- testing
+- operational-ness
+- aesthetics

 ## User Stories

 - A User must be able to imput a single unsorted list of items into a command line interface